Linda Tunis Senior Housing

-PEP Housing is acquiring the North Bay Assembly Buildings at 600 Acacia Lane in Santa Rosa.
-We will rehab the 20,400 square foot assembly building and build 20 studio apartments affordable to low-income seniors for fire survivors and help towards meeting the needs of the housing shortage caused by the 2017 fires.
+PEP Housing acquired the North Bay Assembly Buildings at 600 Acacia Lane in Santa Rosa.
+We will rehab the 20,400 square foot assembly building and build 26 studio apartments affordable to low-income seniors for fire survivors and help towards meeting the needs of the housing shortage caused by the 2017 fires.
 Many seniors lost their mobile homes and are now living in substandard conditions or worse, homeless.
-Approximately 50% of the building will be retained with existing uses including a commercial kitchen, dining room and meeting rooms.
-We anticipate using the event space for resident activities and community event space.
+We anticipate using the dining rooma and kitchen for resident activities and other community uses.

 The project is centrally located and is within .29 miles of a pharmacy, park—.13, church—.30, cinema—.30, Howarth Park—.41 and Safeway—.98.
 There are several medical and dental services available within close proximity to the project.
 See the attached Google Map for amenities near the site.

 The project will have a lounge for residents, a dog run, outdoor gardens and an outdoor space.

 We are trying to fund the entire project with donations from the community and foundations in order to serve fire survivors.
 We hope to start construction in March 2020.
 To date, Kaiser Permanente has supported the project with a lead gift of $1,000,000 gift, Bethlehem Foundation-$250,000, The Finley Foundation- $250,000, St. Josephs Health-$250,000, TriCounties Bank-$100,000, Rotary 5130- $50,000, Bank of the West-$5,000, Anonymous-$4,000